Package 'dbscan'

 eps

 radius of the eps-neighborhood, i.e., bandwidth of the uniform kernel).
+For the Gaussian kde, this parameter specifies the standard deviation of the kernel.

 type